Bryce Cotton: 2019–20 season: NBL MVP, grand final MVP and championship

 In game one of their semi-final series against the Cairns Taipans, Cotton scored 42 points with a career-high 10 3-pointers in a 108–107 overtime win.
+He became the first player to make 10 3-pointers in an NBL semi-final.
 The Wildcats went on to lose game two with Cotton scoring 11 points, before going on to win game three despite Cotton only scoring five points.
 In game one of the NBL Grand Final series against the Kings in Sydney, Cotton scored 32 points in an 88–86 win.
 After scoring a game-high 27 points in a game two loss at home, Cotton had 31 points, seven rebounds and seven assists in a 111–96 win in Sydney in game three.
 Due to the COVID-19 pandemic, the Kings refused to complete the five-game series.
-As a result, the NBL announced the Wildcats as the 2020 champions with Cotton named the Grand Final MVP.
-He became the first player in Wildcats history to be named league MVP, Grand Final MVP and win a championship all in the same season.
+As a result, the NBL announced the Wildcats as the 2020 champions with Cotton named the grand final MVP.
+He became the first player in Wildcats history to be named league MVP, grand final MVP and win a championship all in the same season.
 In 33 games, he averaged 22.9 points, 4.1 rebounds, 4.0 assists and 1.5 steals per game.

 For the season, Cotton was crowned the Gordon Ellis Medalist as the club's Most Valuable Player for the third straight year, joining Kevin Lisch, Shawn Redhage and Ricky Grace as three-time winners of the club MVP award.